List of Mr. Men: Mr. Spendy

 Mr. Spendy is a very obscure Mr. Men book.
 Unlike the other Mr. Men and Little Miss books, this book was made and published by somebody other than Roger Hargreaves.
 It was published by Kathleen Smith.
 As a result, it's not canon to the actual Mr. Men series.

-Mr. Spendy was a jolly fellow who liked to spend his money, never saving for a rainy day, but his good green friend Mr. Thrifty and his family soon showed him the error of his wasteful ways and Mr. Spendy could go on holiday.
+Mr. Spendy was a friendly man who liked to spend his money, never saving for a rainy day, but his good friend Mr. Thrifty and his family soon informed him of his wasteful ways and helped him to mange his money so Mr. Spendy could go on holiday.

 This book is the rarest out of all the books.

 The fact that the book is not written by Roger or Adam Hargreaves could explain why no other Mr. Men or Little Misses that are canon appear in this book.
 It also explains why he never appeared in any of the TV shows and is not part of the Mr. Men library.

 Mr. Spendy has five fingers, while the canon Mr. Men and Little Misses have only four.

 This is the only book to have £90 or £100.
 It is meant to be £0.01.

 This is the only Mr. Men book not created by Roger Hargreaves, aside from the post-1990s books.

 Mr. Strong

 Mr. Strong is the 26th book in the Mr. Men series by Roger Hargreaves.

 Mr. Strong is a Mr. Man who is so strong from eating many eggs, enough that he can break things until he finds a farmer whose cornfield is on fire.
 Mr. Strong is so strong he picks up the farmer's barn and fills it with water, and pours the water onto the cornfield, extinguishing it.
 Mr. Strong is rewarded with eggs from the chickens on the farm.

-In the 2008 TV series The Mr. Men Show, Mr. Strong's shape changed from a square to a upside down triangle, however, he kept his red colour.
+In the 2008 TV series The Mr. Men Show, Mr. Strong's shape changed from a square to an upside down triangle, however, he kept his red colour.
 He also wears a weight belt with a yellow buckle instead of his hat.
 He often says "Yo" at the beginning of his sentences and his catchphrases are "Aw, pickles!" when something goes wrong and occasionally "Good thing I came along".
-Mr. Strong speaks with a New York accent.
-In the US and UK Versions, he is voiced by Phil Lollar and Simon Greenall.
+He is voiced by Simon Greenall in the UK version and by Phil Lollar in the US Version, in which he speaks with a New York accent.

 Mr. Strong appears under the titles Monsieur Costaud (French), Don Forzudo (Spanish), Unser Herr Stark (German), Meneertje Sterk (Dutch), Ο Κύριος Δυνατός (Greek), 強壯先生 (Taiwan), 힘세씨 (Korean), Fætter Stærk (Danish), Gubben Stark (Swedish), and Senhor Forte (Portuguese).